 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, employment of bakers is expected to increase by about 8 percent over the next 10 years.
+According to the U.S. Bureau of Labor Statistics, employment of bakers is projected to grow about 10 percent through 2030.

 Graduate Starting Salary Projections